emilkaram/Self-Driving-Cars-Traffic-Sign-Classifier-Udacity-CarND-Project-2/writeup_template.md

 ## Writeup

-### This project is to build a traffic signal classifier using convolautiona neural network
+### This project is to build a traffic signal classifier using convolution neural network.
 ### The dataset from German Traffic sign.

 **Build a Traffic Sign Recognition Project**